dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 ```

 ## Step 3: Get a Summary
-We get a summary of the model that includes a pvalue and standard error estimated via
+We get a summary of the model that includes a p-value and standard error estimated via
 asymptotic randomization inference by passing our model to the summarize method.
 ```julia
 summarize(m1)